bdusell/rau/README.rst

    timestep-parallel training and autoregressive decoding.
-If you have two ``Unidirectional`` models that support both of these modes, you can compose them into a model that feeds the outputs of the first model as inputs to the seconds, and the composite model will also support both modes efficiently, for free.
+If you have two ``Unidirectional`` models that support both of these modes, you can compose them into a model that feeds the outputs of the first model as inputs to the second, and the composite model will also support both modes efficiently, for free.
 See `Composable Neural Networks`_.
 #.
 The RNN and LSTM use learned initial hidden states.
 #.
 None of the architectures have upper limits on sequence length.
 This